JeversonMisaelDaCruz/JeversonMisaelDacruz/README.md

 <h1 align="center">Welcome</h1>

 <p align="center">
- I am <strong>Jeverson Misael</strong>, a Software Engineer with experience in <strong>NestJS, AdonisJS, TypeScript, SQL, PrismaORM, LucidORM, Linux servers</strong>, and <strong>Power BI</strong>.
+ I am Software Engineer with experience in <strong>NestJS, AdonisJS, TypeScript, SQL, PrismaORM, LucidORM, Linux servers</strong>, and <strong>Power BI</strong>.
 Additionally, I am the owner of <strong>CapitiTech</strong>, a company specialized in systems for medium and small businesses.
 I am passionate about developing efficient and scalable solutions, always seeking to learn and implement new technologies.
 </p>

 <div align="center">